Biblical words matter.

 “To the woman he said, "I will make your pains in childbearing very severe; with painful labor you will give birth to children.
 Your desire will be for your husband, and he will rule over you."
 To Adam, he said, "Because you listened to your wife and ate fruit from the tree about which I commanded you, 'You must not eat from it,' "Cursed is the ground because of you; through painful toil you will eat food from it all the days of your life.
 It will produce thorns and thistles for you, and you will eat the plants of the field.
 By the sweat of your brow you will eat your food until you return to the ground, since from it you were taken; for dust you are and to dust you will return."

-In the final analysis, we’re all sinners, whether or not we agree with the terminology.
+In the final analysis, we’re all sinners, whether or not we agree with the architecture or the terminology.
 The real question is not whether we are born with sin or inherit guilt, but rather, how will sin define our future?

 Subscribe